Khichdi Inspired One Pot Low FODMAP Chicken and Rice packed with bell peppers, tomato, ginger & spices | Low FODMAP + Dairy Free

 - Baked Chicken Breast

 - Balsamic Glazed Chicken Thighs & Carrots

 - 4 skinless boneless chicken breasts, about 1 1/2 pounds

 - 1 red & green bell pepper, each, chopped and deseeded*

 - 1 teaspoon turmeric powder

-- 2 1/4 cup Casa De Santa Low FODMAP Vegetable Stock make it by mixing 2 teaspoons of the stock powder with 2 cups hot water
+- 2 cups Casa De Santa Low FODMAP Vegetable Stock, make it by mixing 2 teaspoons of the stock powder with 2 cups hot water

 - 2 cups spinach

-Stir in the uncooked rice and mix until the rice is coated with both spice and vegetables.
+- Stir in the uncooked rice and mix until the rice is coated with both spice and vegetables.
 Pour the stock into the skillet and cover the rice.
-Carefully add the chicken back into the skillet, cover with a fitted lid and simmer over a medium-low heat for 20 minutes until the liquid is almost dissolved.
-Stir the spinach into the pot, cover and cook until the liquid is fully dissolved and the spinach is wilted.
+Carefully add the chicken back into the skillet, cover with a fitted lid and simmer over a medium-low heat for 20 minutes until the liquid is almost absorb.
+Stir the spinach into the pot, cover and cook until the liquid is fully absorbed and the spinach is wilted.

 - Garnish with freshly chopped cilantro and serve.